2ndQuadrant/pglogical/README.md

 - `keep_local` - keep the local version of the data and ignore the conflicting change that is coming from the remote node
-- `last_update_wins` - the version of data with newest commit timestamp will be be kept (this can be either local or remote version)
+- `last_update_wins` - the version of data with newest commit timestamp will be kept (this can be either local or remote version)
 - `first_update_wins` - the version of the data with oldest timestamp will be kept (this can be either local or remote version)